nest/nest-simulator/doc/contribute/xcode_workflow.rst

 Install NEST
 ------------

-Please refer to our :doc:`../installation/index`.
+Please refer to our :doc:`installation instructions <../installation/index>`.

 Get Xcode working with NEST
 ---------------------------

 1. Create a new project, which we will call ``NEST-fork`` in this article.
-In the menu select File -> New -> Project... .
-Then select OS X -> Other -> External Build System (with build tool ``/usr/bin/make``).
+In the menu select "File" → "New" → "Project"... .
+Then select "OS X" → "Other" → "External Build System" (with build tool ``/usr/bin/make``).
 2. Add the NEST sources to the project.
 There is a `+` in the left-bottom corner.
 Click ``Add Files to "NEST-fork"...``.
 Then select the ``<somebase>/NEST/src/`` folder (do not copy items and use groups).